mebauer/PUI2018_mb6203/HW9_mb6203/tp1600_plotReview_mb6203.md

 ### CLARITY: ###

 First of all, great topic!
 Definitely an interesting and relevant plot.
-I would have liked to see a caption at the bottom conveying what the plot displays and what you concluded from the trends.
 The two bottom lines don't seem to be increasing.
 Is there a reason?
-Also, it's hard to tell the percent of change within these items, as the viewer has to eye-ball if the trend is declining or inclining.
+There's also a dip right after 2015.
+Any thoughts about this?
+Also, it's hard to tell the percent of change within these items, as the viewer has to eye-ball if the trend is declining or inclining, and how much it is changing.

 ### AESTHETIC: ###